Quantum modified inertia: an application to galaxy rotation curves: Application to galaxy rotation curves

-Four types of galaxies are considered in this study: spirals, especially the Milky Way, dwarf galaxies, superthin galaxies and decreasing rotation curve galaxies.
-How\-ever, it is possible to enlarge and summarize these galaxy rotation curves, with a radial acceleration relation with accelerations ranging from $10^{-14}$ to $10^{-8}$~m~s$^{-2}$.
-Figure \ref{RAR} extracted from \cite{lelli_one_2017} reproduces this radial acceleration relationship.
-In addition to the deviation from the Newtonian law, the authors of \cite{lelli_one_2017} suspect the existence of a "flattening" of the acceleration at a value estimated close to $9\times10^{-12}$ m s$^{-2}$, which is quite close to $a_{min} = 2\times 10^{-11}$~m~s$^{-2}$.
-The general behavior of the radial acceleration relation seems notably well described by the present model, as shown by the blue curve in figure \ref{RAR}.
-The blue curve is not a fit, but a simple plot of the expected acceleration given by equation (\ref{PFD}) and the value $a_{min} = 2\times 10^{-11}$~m~s$^{-2}$ obtained with the data of \cite{karukes_universal_2017}.\\
+In order to extend and summarize these galaxy rotation curves, we plot a RAR, which spans over Newtonian and low acceleration regimes.
+In the framework of MOND, the RAR emerges as a natural consequence of the modification of dynamics at low accelerations.
+MOND predicts a tight correlation between the observed centripetal acceleration and that expected from the baryonic mass distribution, with a characteristic transition around the acceleration scale $a_0 \simeq 1.2\times10^{-10}\,\mathrm{m\,s^{-2}}$.
+This relation, observed across a wide range of galaxy types and masses, is often regarded as one of the strongest empirical successes of MOND.
+Figure~\ref{RAR}, reproduced from \cite{lelli_one_2017}, illustrates this relation through the SPARC data \cite{lelli_sparc_2016}.
+In addition to the observed deviation from Newtonian predictions, the authors of \cite{lelli_one_2017} suggest the presence of a ''flattening'' of the acceleration at a value close to $9\times10^{-12}\,\mathrm{m\,s^{-2}}$, remarkably near the adopted $a_{\min} = 1.8\times10^{-11}\,\mathrm{m\,s^{-2}}$.
+In Fig.~\ref{RAR}, dwarf galaxy data are binned without imposing tidal quality cuts, which accounts for the differences relative to \citet{lelli_one_2017}.
+The general behavior of the RAR is well captured by the present model, as shown by the red curve in Figure~\ref{RAR}.
+Notably, this curve is not a fit, but a direct plot of the expected acceleration from equation~(\ref{PFD}) using the value $a_{\min} = 1.8\times10^{-11}\,\mathrm{m\,s^{-2}}$ derived from the data of \cite{karukes_universal_2017}.
+In addition, the following MOND interpolations functions (IF) plotted on figure \ref{RAR} are: